-- (1) A preliminary site investigation report under the relevant regulations must be sufficient to: - (a) identify potential onsite and offsite sources of contamination (known as potentially contaminating activities); and - (b) determine potential chemical substances of concern; and - (c) identify areas of potential contamination; and - (d) identify potentially affected media (being soil, water and vapour). - (2) A preliminary site investigation report usually also includes: - (a) a desktop study to identify site characteristics site location, site layout, building construction, geological and the hydro-geological setting; and - (b) a site history identifying historical owners/operators/occupiers, land uses and activities; and - (c) a site inspection to validate anecdotal evidence or historical information and to identify additional evidence of potential site contamination; and - (d) interviews with site owners, operators and/or occupiers. - (3) A preliminary site investigation report must be sufficient to provide an assessment of whether site contamination exists, may exist or is unlikely to exist.
+- (1) A preliminary site investigation report under the relevant regulations must have been prepared in relation to the land within the previous 5 years and be sufficient to: - (a) identify potential onsite and offsite sources of contamination (known as potentially contaminating activities); and - (b) determine potential chemical substances of concern; and - (c) identify areas of potential contamination; and - (d) identify potentially affected media (being soil, water and vapour). - (2) A preliminary site investigation report usually also includes: - (a) a desktop study to identify site characteristics site location, site layout, building construction, geological and the hydro-geological setting; and - (b) a site history identifying historical owners/operators/occupiers, land uses and activities; and - (c) a site inspection to validate anecdotal evidence or historical information and to identify additional evidence of potential site contamination; and - (d) interviews with site owners, operators and/or occupiers. - (3) A preliminary site investigation report must be sufficient to provide an assessment of whether site contamination exists, may exist or is unlikely to exist.